Interpreting Lambda Calculus in Domain-Valued Random Variables: -valued Random Variables

+In this section we relate the Boolean-valued Engeler model in $V^A$ from Corollary \ref{EngelerBVNumerals} to the random-variable-based Boolean-valued models of $\lambda$-calculus from \cite{Bacci18b}, and give the example application (Theorem \ref{IncomparableDegreesTheorem}).

+We start with some terminology.
 A \emph{negligibility space} $(X,\Sigma,\En)$ is a measurable space $(X,\Sigma)$ equipped with a $\sigma$-ideal $\En$ such that $\Sigma/\En$ is a \emph{complete} Boolean algebra, not just $\sigma$-complete.
-We introduce the notation $A(X)$ for $\Sigma/\En$, as it is the \emph{complete Boolean algebra associated to $X$} or simply the \emph{algebra associated to $X$}.
+We use $A(X)$ to denote $\Sigma/\En$, as it is the \emph{complete Boolean algebra associated to $X$} or simply the \emph{algebra associated to $X$}.